Antrikshy/antrikshy.github.io/_posts/2016-08-26-how-i-got-started-with-programming-side-projects.md

 Now that I had a shiny (and growing) portfolio on GitHub, I got accepted for an internship with [Learning Equality](https://learningequality.org/about/internships/), a non-profit software team based on the UC San Diego campus.
 This internship gave me my first taste of "real-world" software engineering.
 I even remember that my interviewer called me a "strong candidate" during our brief meeting.

 During this time, I was applying everywhere for a summer internship.
-For a brief time, I was nervous that I wouldn't find anything because of my less-than-stellar GPA of ~2.96.
+For a brief time, I was nervous that I wouldn't find anything because of my less-than-stellar GPA of 2.96.
 After several phone screens and online challenges with a variety of companies, I got invited to an on-campus interview session with Amazon.
 Not expecting much to come out of it, I accepted, interviewed, and ended up getting the job.

-This **Amazon internship would later turn into a full-time position** after graduation (I ended up graduating with a ~3.07 GPA).
+This **Amazon internship would later turn into a full-time position** after graduation (I later graduated 3.07 GPA).
 I was ecstatic.

 Even after securing the Amazon internship, I continued making stuff.
 Most notably, [Quibbler](http://quibbler.co).